forio/flow.js/readme.md

 * web-components - flow.js recognizes webcomponents and does not attempt to update them.

+Have a default HTML element you'd rather handle yourself?
+Just add an attribute f-noop and flow.js will not attempt to update it.
+You will get a change event triggered on top of it to handle the update yourself.

 ##Other attribute bindings

 f-value works for values but sometimes you may want to do other things with your model value besides just printing it.
 For example, you may want to disable a button if a model value isn't set.
 In such cases, prefix the property you want to bind with "f-" and flow.js will take care of the rest.